 The Great Hall was mostly derelict by the time Leonard and Dorothy Elmhirst purchased it and began transforming the estate.
 Dorothy, one of the richest women in America, was a social activist and patron of the arts.
 She met her second husband, Leonard, in 1920 when he was studying agriculture at Cornell University.

 They dreamt of creating a new kind of rural community, defined by progressive education, transformative arts and a modern approach to agriculture.
-Unlike most couples, they had the means to turn their utopian dream into a reality.
-So the Elmhirsts took ownership of the Dartington Hall estate, formed a charitable trust, and began a unique experiment in rural living that was as inspiring as it was controversial – to local residents and global onlookers alike.
+Unlike many, they had the means to turn their utopian dream into a reality.
+And so, the Elmhirsts took ownership of the Dartington Hall Estate, formed a charitable trust, and began a unique experiment in rural living that was as inspiring as it was controversial, to both local residents and global onlookers alike.
 The Elmhirsts restored the buildings including the magnificent Great Hall and introduced a swathe of farming, forestry and educational projects.
 Dartington Hall School, Dartington Tweed Mill and Dartington Crystal are all well-known examples.

 Soon after the Elmhirsts arrived, international artists and thinkers followed them to South Devon from around the world and this trend has continued to this day.
 The famously ‘alternative’ feel of the nearby town of Totnes owes much to the Dartington experiment.